mustafasaifee42/VR-Viz/ReadMe/MapBarChart.md

 map.style.stroke.color|string|Defines the stroke color for map. __Required.__ bars|object|Defines style of the bars. __Required__
 bars.type|string|Defines type of bar that would be created. __Not Required.
-Default value: box__. _Available values: box, cone or cylinder._ bars.style|object|Defines the style for the bar. __Required.__ bars.style.width|float|Defines the width of the bar. __Required if `type` is `box`.__ bars.style.depth|float|Defines the depth of the bar.  __Required if `type` is `box`.__
+Default value: box__. _Available values: box, cone or cylinder._ bars.class|function|Returns the class (html class) for the bars as a function of the data.
+If space in present then the 2 string with space in between will be taken as different classes.
+Classes cannot begin with a number and nust not contain any special characters expect _.
+This can be used for animating or creating interactions with the bars. __Not Required.__ bars.id|function|Returns the id (html id) for the bars as a function of the data.
+If space in present then the 2 string with space in between will be taken as different id. ids cannot begin with a number and nust not contain any special characters expect _.
+No 2 ids must be same as id acts as a unique identifier.
+This can be used for animating or creating interactions with the bars. __Not Required.__ bars.style|object|Defines the style for the bar. __Required.__ bars.style.width|float|Defines the width of the bar. __Required if `type` is `box`.__ bars.style.depth|float|Defines the depth of the bar.  __Required if `type` is `box`.__